y330/FragmentQR/index.md

 <!-- **Technical:** it is a part of a URL defined in a URI fragment ` your-url/#URI-fragment` that defines a text snippet.
 The syntax for a text fragment is `  your-url/#:~:text="text-snippet" -->

-FragmentQR takes the idea of text fragments and im
+Using the idea of Googles Link to Text Fragment extension(, But added

 #### **What will FragmentQR do for me?**